mapr-demos/predictive-maintenance/README.md

 ## Step 11 (Optional) - Explore Machine Learning techniques for Predictive Maintenance

 This tutorial focuses on data engineering - i.e. getting data in the right format and in the right place in order to take advantage of machine learning (ML) for predictive maintenance applications.
-The details of ML are beyond the scope of this tutorial but we've including a few python notebooks to illustrate common ML techniques for detecting anomolies and predicting machine failures using time-series data stored in flat files, OpenTSDB, and/or MapR-DB.
+The details of ML are beyond the scope of this tutorial but we've including a few python notebooks to illustrate common ML techniques for detecting anomalies and predicting machine failures using time-series data stored in flat files, OpenTSDB, and/or MapR-DB.

 ### LSTM predictions for "About To Fail"